Drawing lots and scheduling

 As in the draw, we believe that it is important to have a clear overview of the tournament schedule as well.
 Therefore, you can always get the entire tournament's game program up in a graphical schedule with all matches.
 Here you can easily get information about each individual match, but also easily see warnings and errors in the schedule using the guides shown.

 If you want, you can group your plans and get a schedule with each group of plans.
-Cup Manager automatically offers groups by geographical area or size of the playing field (e.g. 7-a-man and 11-a-man) in football, but you can create groups yourself if you want.
-For example, with all pitches where finals are played, or divided by weekend if you play several weekends.
+Cup Manager automatically offers groups per geographical area or size of field (e.g. 7-a-side and 11-a-side) in football, but you can create groups yourself if you want.
+For example, with all fields where finals are played, or divided by weekend if you play several weekends.

 If you hover over a match, you will immediately receive an info box with the details of the match, but you can also click and, for example, find out where home and away teams play all their matches.
 In the playoffs, of course, you see connections to the past and next game of the playoffs.

 Cup Manager has a built-in automatic scheduling feature.
 If you are more interested in how it works under the hood, there is a little more information here.
-The automatic scheduling takes into account rest times, arrival times and opening hours at your venues, but besides that, there are a plethora of rules you can add to get the schedule you want in the tournament.
-For example, do you play over several days?
-Is everyone going to get at least one game in your fancy main arena?
-Do you want a schedule with as little rest as possible for all teams?
-Maybe a rest should be longer for them to have time to eat a snack from your kiosk?
+The automatic scheduling itself takes into account rest times, arrival times and opening times at your venues, but apart from that there are a lot of rules you can add to get the schedule you want in the tournament.
+Do you play e.g. over several days?
+Should everyone get at least one match at your nice main arena?
+Do you want a schedule with as little rest as possible for all hold?
+Maybe a break should be longer so that they have time to eat a snack from your kiosk?

-Even with an automatic function for both drawing lots and scheduling, there are lots of questions to consider.
-We believe that a system will not be good until you also have a good support.
-Therefore, we encourage all our customers to book a workshop with our talented employees where they get the opportunity to show tips, tricks and all smart features that you with your presets benefit from!
-Here is also a manual with the most common settings.
+Even with an automatic function for both lodtrækning and scheduling there are plenty of questions to consider.
+We believe that a system is not good until you also have a good support.
+Therefore, we urge all our customers to book a workshop with our talented employees where they will have the opportunity to show tips, tricks and all the smart functions that just you with your prerequisites can benefit from!
+Here there is also a manual with the most common settings.

-Cup Manager automatically take into account the arrival information that the law added to their notification if you have allowed them to do so.
-Both in the graphical schedule that shows first-match alerts are before arrival time, but also in the automatic scheduling.
-This allows you to easily ensure that the participating teams do not get too early matches, and if this is inevitable, you can easily see which teams need to be contacted to see if it can be solved in any other way.
+Cup Manager will automatically take into account the arrival information that the teams have added to their registration if you have allowed them to do so.
+Both in the graphical schedule that shows warnings if the first match is before arrival time, but also in the automatic scheduling.
+This means that you can easily make sure that the participating teams have not been given too early matches, and if it is unavoidable, you can easily see which teams need to be contacted to see if it can be solved in any other way.

 Of course, you can move matches directly into the schedule by dragging and dropping them to their new location.
 While you move them, the system will also display related matches and other important information to help you easily find places where the match fits.

-If Cup Manager find a problem with the schema you created, the warnings will appear directly in the graphical schema to give you an easy over-click.
-Among other things, double booking is shown, for short rest time and if a team plays its first match before their arrival time.
+If Cup Manager finds a problem with the schedule you created, the warnings will appear directly in the graphical schedule for you to easily get an overclick.
+Among other things, double booking, too short rest time and if a team plays its first match before its arrival time is shown.

 Clicking on a match or dragging it in the schedule can also help you see all the other matches that the teams in the match you selected are playing in to easily check the length of breaks or find gaps in the schedule if you have to move the match manually.